jorgefz/c-interpreter/readme.md

 ## Compilation

-To compile the code, input the files `scli.c`, `printcmd.c`, and `utils.c` into your compiler arguments.
-For example,
+To compile the code, navigate to the source code folder and type the following:

 ```
-gcc -Wall -Wextra scli.c printcmd.c utils.c arglib.c -o scli
+make sclimake
 ```

+Note: it requires the GNU C Compiler (gcc).

 ## Command Line Arguments